Lynching of Sam Hose

 Sam Hose (born Samuel Thomas Wilkes; c.
 1875 – April 23, 1899) was an African American man who was tortured and murdered by a white lynch mob in Coweta County, Georgia, after being accused of rape and murder.

 Personal life

 Sam Hose was born Tom Wilkes in south Georgia near Marshallville (Macon County), circa 1875.
-He grew up on a Macon County farm owned by the Jones family; the family had owned his mother.
-Hose was described by those who knew him as friendly and intelligent and, unusual for a black man in the 19th century South, he learned how to read and write.
+He grew up on a Macon County farm owned by the Jones family; the family had enslaved his mother.
+Hose was described by those who knew him as friendly and intelligent and, unusual for a Black man in the 19th century South, he learned how to read and write.
 Having to look after his aging mother and an intellectually disabled brother, he abandoned his plans for higher education and worked as a manual laborer.
-Newspaper accounts in 1899 said that Wilkes left Marshallville and used the alias Sam Hose because he had been accused of assaulting an elderly black woman.
+Newspaper accounts in 1899 said that Wilkes left Marshallville and used the alias Sam Hose because he had been accused of assaulting an elderly Black woman.